JohnGioldInc/EfCore.Serialize/test/EFCore.Serialize.FunctionalTests/README.md

-The Following Tests fail vs EFCore.InMemory And should be ignored for EFCore.Serialize:
+The Following Tests fail vs EFCore.InMemory And should be ignored for EFCore.Client:

 Where_Contains_and_comparison
 Byte_array_filter_by_SequenceEqual